Sexual consent in law: Difficulties with procedural justice for rape survivors

-Another primary barrier to effective enforcement of consent-based rape legislation concerns issues with the criminal justice system itself.
+Another primary barrier to the effective enforcement of consent-based rape legislation concerns issues with the criminal justice system itself.
 Rape survivors are often wary of filing a complaint and participating in a trial.
-In fact, the main stereotype of rape survivors wishing for retributive justice has been disproven: most report this crime to protect other women.
-Furthermore, many rape survivors face great personal obstacles within a trial setting: often being berated in aggressive cross-examinations, humiliated with inappropriate and irrelevant questions and intimidated by the assailant's friends and families in the general stands.
-This is extremely harmful in the interests of justice, as it dissuades victims from coming forward and filing complaints.
-Thus, in recent years, there have been attempts to move away from simply using regulatory means to combat rape; instead focusing on preventative means such as college bystander trainings.
+Contrary to the stereotype of rape survivors mainly wishing for retributive justice, several surveys have found a desire to protect others as the primary reason for reporting their offenders.
+Furthermore, many rape survivors face great personal obstacles within a trial setting: often being berated in aggressive cross-examinations, humiliated with inappropriate and irrelevant questions and intimidated by the assailant's friends and families in the courtroom.
+This dissuades victims from coming forward and filing complaints.
+Thus, in recent years, there have been attempts to shift more towards focusing on preventative means of reducing rape such as college bystander trainings.